davmac314/dasynq/doc/USAGE.md

 opened in the meantime another file/pipe/socket which was assigned the same fd).
 (This might not cause an issue with the current design/backends, but might be a problem in the future).

-The event loop may not function correctly after a fork() operation (including a call to ChildProcWatcher::fork).
+The event loop may not function correctly in the child process after a fork() operation (including a call to ChildProcWatcher::fork).

 The implementation may use SIGCHLD to detect child process termination.
 Therefore you should not try to watch SIGCHLD independently.